Chevron left

 A person practicing breathing exercises to calm nerves before surgery

 Relaxation techniques can be a powerful tool in easing surgical nerves and reducing pre-surgery anxiety.
 Breathing exercises, meditation, or muscle relaxation are just a few methods to consider.
+These techniques can help turn severe anxiety into a more manageable state.

 The subsequent subsections will provide a comprehensive view of two primary relaxation techniques: breathing exercises and visualization techniques.